felixkuntz/website/content/home/experience.md

     date_start: '2020-11-01'
     date_end: '2022-08-31'
     description: |2-
-        Student Research Assistant at the Department of Household Finance.
+        Research Assistant at the Department of Household Finance.

   - title: Intern
     company: Federal Ministry of Economic Affairs of Germany